-- With right sides together, match the center of one end of the zipper with the center of the body piece.
+- With the right sides facing each other, match the center of one end of the zipper with the center of the body piece.

 - Repeat for the other end of the zipper section.

-- Clip the body piece 1/2" from the ends of the zipper section, to allow it to pivot around the zipper section.
+- Clip the body piece 1/2 inch from the ends of the zipper section, to allow it to pivot around the zipper section.

 - Align the edges of the body piece with the zipper piece, clipping the zipper section for it to pivot around the corners of the body piece.